• Skip to main content

 To prepare the dressing

 • Place all of the dressing ingredients into a bowl and stir to combine.
-Cover and place in
+Cover and place in the refrigerator.

 To make the potato salad